Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 So Tony Stark is kidnapped and held in a cave.

-He didn’t whine and complain to himself like ‘Why did I come here; I should’ve done this differently; Why can’t I get a break’ and stuff like that.
+He didn’t whine and complain to himself like ‘Why did I come here?
+I should’ve done this differently; Why can’t I get a break?’ and stuff like that.

-Next, we have the fourth quality… Being Fun – We are naturally attracted to people who are having a good time.
+Next, we have the fourth quality… Being Fun

 A Quick Recap: